otrv4/otrv4/otrv4.md

    A user profile can advertise multiple OTR versions.
 The format is described under the section [Establishing Versions](#establishing-versions) below.
-3. Profile Expiration: Expiration date in standard Unix 64-bit format (seconds since the midnight starting Jan 1, 1970, UTC, ignoring leap seconds)
+3. Profile Expiration: Expiration date in standard Unix 64-bit format (seconds since the midnight starting Jan 1, 1970, UTC, ignoring leap seconds).
 4. Profile Signature: One of the Cramer-Shoup secret key values (`z`) and its generator (`G1`) is used to create signatures of the entire profile excluding the signature itself.
 The size of the signature is 112 bytes.
 It is created using the [Ed448 signature algorithm](#user-profile-signature).
-5. Transition Signature (optional): A signature of the profile excluding Profile Signatures and itself signed by the user's OTRv3 DSA key.
+5. Transition Signature (optional): A signature of the profile excluding Profile Signatures and the user's OTRv3 DSA key.
 The [Transitional Signature](#transitional-signature) that enables contacts that trust user's version 3 DSA key to trust the user's profile in version 4.
 This is only used if the user supports versions 3 and 4.